turbo-language/turbo-lang-official/README.md

 ```

 # Use-Cases
-Although turbo-lang is a programming language, its primary use is for debugging and testing the turbo memory management system. the language's compiler is to be open-sourced, alongside the memory management system.
+The language's compiler is to be open-sourced, alongside the memory management system.

 A few use cases of the simplistic language are:
 - Basic language learning